Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 All personal data breach compensation claims must be supported with evidence.
 Some examples of evidence you could collect to support your case include:

-• Confirmation of the personal data breach – Following a data breach, the organisation responsible may have sent you an email or letter of confirmation that confirms your personal data had been compromised in a breach.
+• Confirmation of the personal data breach – Following a data breach, the organisation responsible may have sent you an email or letter of confirmation that establishes your personal data had been compromised in a breach.
 This email or letter could be used to support your claim.

-• The findings of an ICO investigation if they decide to pursue an investigation of the breach.
+• The findings of an ICO investigation, if they decide to pursue an investigation of the breach.

 • Medical evidence of how the data breach has impacted you psychologically.
 This could be a letter from a psychologist confirming the psychological injuries you have been diagnosed with, or a copy of your medical records.